-Everything You Need to Know About Schema Markup for SEO
+Everything You Need to Know About Schema Markup for SEO in 2020

 If you've had your ear to the ground lately in the digital marketing industry, you've heard of Schema.org.
 Known also as Schema markup or just Schema, this coding practice is used by at most 31.3% of websites.

 What does this mean for you and your website?
 By adding Schema, you can place yourself ahead of the curve.
 You might be able to leave your competition in the dust.

 For those who already know how to code HTML, adding Schema will seem like a piece of cake.
 Even if you're not a coder though, we can help you understand Schema and how it relates to your website's success.